T-kanekoko/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tatsuya Kaneko is a project assistant professor at the Takamaeda Lab.
-His research interests include algorithm and hardware architecture for machine learning.
+Tatsuya Kaneko is currently a Project Assistant Professor with the Graduate School of Information Science and Technology, The University of Tokyo, Tokyo, Japan.
+His research interests include algorithm and hardware architecture for machine learning and federated learning.
 {style="text-align: justify;"}